1. Definitions and Interpretation

 |“Set Up Services”||means:

-(i) initial configuration of the Platform for the Client’s use;
+(i) initial configuration of the Platform for the Client and its Authorised Users;

-(iv) such other implementation services as are required to enable the Client to access the Platform and receive the Knowa Services,
+(ii) such other implementation services as are required to enable the Client and its Authorised Users to access the Platform and receive the Knowa Services,

-Document Management Module: allows users to store documents within Groups and share documents within discussions and chats.
+Document Management Module means Knowa’s proprietary software as a service solution which allows users to store documents within Groups and share documents within discussions and chats; and

 |“Support Services”||has the meaning given to it in clause 5.1.|